-- · political and economic stability;

-- an effective judicial system;

-- · a favorable tax system;

-- the absence of exchange control or currency restrictions; and

-- · the availability of professional and support services.
+- the absence of exchange control or currency restrictions; and - · the availability of professional and support services.

 However, certain disadvantages accompany incorporation in the Cayman Islands.
-These disadvantages include, but are not limited to:
+These disadvantages include, but are not limited

 - the Cayman Islands has a less developed body of securities laws as compared to the United States and these securities laws provide significantly less protection to investors as compared to the United States; and - · Cayman Islands companies may not have standing to sue before the federal courts of the United States.